A prolific, interdisciplinary & internationalist body of work

 A Sri Lankan national, Chamindra has held teaching and research positions in several countries including France, the Netherlands and the United Kingdom.
 She is a prolific writer, speaker and public intellectual, providing regular commentaries and insights into many aspects of politics, foreign policy and human rights.
 She has also engaged in political organising.
 In February 2017, she was elected to the Executive Committee of the Labour Party in Northern Ireland, and in a separate vote, as the party's LGBTQI+ Officer.
 She deployed this opportunity to organise along a strong intersectional feminist ethos, focusing on strengthening 'representation' and the agency of people and communities faced with systemic forms of marginalisation.
 Chamindra currently engages with political circles internationally, as part of her work in promoting human rights, intersectional justice, and intersectional feminist approaches to politics, policymaking and global cooperation.

-Chamindra has some twelve years of experience in research, media engagements and consultancies with high politics, especially in the UK and Ireland, Canada and Sri Lanka.
+Chamindra has some fourteen years of experience in research, media engagements and consultancies with high politics, especially in the UK and Ireland, Canada and Sri Lanka.
 Committed to the promotion of democracy and best practice in governance, she regularly engages with governmental and supranational bodies, providing expert insight into issues of foreign policy, multilateralism, human rights diplomacy and more.